 What happens when a driver tests positive for drugs or alcohol?

 When a driver has a confirmed positive, or engages in other prohibited drug or alcohol behavior, the driver must be removed from a safety-sensitive function per §382.501.
 The employer must present the driver with a list of Substance Abuse Professionals (SAPs) per §40.287.
 The list must be given without a fee, and the carrier cannot force an employee to seek the evaluation.
 The list, also, must be made available to the driver (or driver applicant) whether or not the carrier retains the driver in their employ.
-(Retention of the driver would be based on company policy.)
+(Retention of the driver would be based on company policy within the confines of state employment laws.)

 In order to resume a safety-sensitive function, the driver must complete the Return-to-Duty Process of Subpart O of Part 40.
 The driver cannot perform a safety-sensitive function again until all the necessary steps are completed: